“The more that you read, the more places you will know. The more that you learn, the more places you’ll go.” Dr. Seuss

 Children at The Oaks participate in regular whole class interactive shared reading sessions focused on enhancing pupil enjoyment of reading and deepening pupil understanding.
 The school have created their own unique approach to shared reading with agreed expectations.
 In the reading sessions the teacher does the reading and uses skilful questioning to employ and develop pupil comprehension.
 During shared reading pupils are involved in lots of discussion and book talk linked to quality chosen texts.

-In addition, pupils participate in weekly guided reading sessions whereby they work in a small group with a teacher to read and explore a group text.
+In addition, pupils participate in weekly guided comprehension session whereby they work in a small group with a teacher to read and explore a group text.
 These sessions focus on developing pupil fluency and comprehension, including their literal and inferential understanding as well as their questioning skills.

 Some pupils also receive 1:1 reading using a Better Reading approach – children read 3 texts (sections or extracts of larger texts) within a session.
 The 1:1 sessions focus on building pupil confidence in their own ability as a reader, increasing fluency and developing comprehension.